thecreare/polytoria-welds/README.md

 ## Development

 This library is written in luau with multiple modules, this means it needs to be processed with darklua before it can be imported into Polytoria.
 The release workflow should automatically process new releases and upload them to the releases section.
 A local development environment can be set up by editing `dev_process.sh` to point to a Polytoria lua file and executing it.
+When Polytoria 2.0 releases this module's structure will likely be updated to support whatever package manager ends up being standard